General IT Security Advice

 General IT Security advice from Weald IT

-Please note that this does not cover every possible security risk and solution – it’s a prompt based on our helpdesk notes and logs with some additional information collected for ISO27001.
+Please note that this “General IT Security Advice” does not cover every possible security risk and solution.
+To explain, it is a prompt based on our helpdesk notes and logs with some additional information collected for ISO27001.

 Do NOT open attachments from unknown sources.
 If in doubt send it to IT to check first.

 Online Phishing Education and Testing